top of page

 Thanks to support from our sponsors and a dedicated group of volunteers, we have been pleased to offer quality educational programming by donation to schools in the White Rock, Delta, Surrey and Langley areas over the past two decades!

-Our School Programs are conservation-minded and provide a rich complement to classroom inquiry and study (particularly for grades two through seven) and are linked to BC Science curriculum.
+Our School Programs are conservation-minded and provide a rich complement to classroom inquiry and study and are linked to BC Science curriculum (particularly grades 2 through 7 but open to all grade levels).

-• Beach Hero Marine Discovery (Dowload Narrated Slides)
+• Be a Beach Hero Marine Discovery (intertidal walk)

-Traditionally, our programs began with a local area naturalist visiting the school to introduce the students to the area of study.
-Since 2020, we have had a more difficult time finding volunteers for the in-school programs and so are putting our efforts into designing online resources that teachers can download for use in their classes: "Invasive Green Crabs" (intermediate through high school audience) and "Be a Beach Hero: a walk in the intertidal zone" (for elementary school classrooms) are available for pilot programs now! (free of charge).
+Our programs traditionally began with a local area naturalist visiting the school to introduce the students to the area of study.
+Since 2020, we have had a more difficult time finding volunteers for the in-school programs and so are putting our efforts into designing online resources that teachers can download for use in their classes: "Invasive Green Crabs" (intermediate through high school audience) and "Be a Beach Hero: a walk in the intertidal zone" (for elementary school classrooms) are available now! (free of charge).
 The audio narrated presentations are easily adapted to meet the needs of students of varying ages and is full of high quality photos and videos of local animal and plant life.

-Please select the 'Inquire about a program' button at right for more information, to book a resource kit and confirm if we have volunteers available to assist.
+Please select the 'Request a program' button at right for more information, to book a resource kit and confirm if we have volunteers available to assist.
 Please provide your name, school, grade level, number of students, preferred program and 'time period'.

 School Programs